Student, Faculty, and Staff Surveys and Studies

 National Survey of Student Engagement (NSSE)

-Berea students participated in NSSE in Spring 2003, in Spring 2007, and again in Spring 2010.
-The reports below include national reports from NSSE, comparisons between the three administrations and comparisons between Berea and peer institutions, and the full 2010 administration report.
+Berea students participated in NSSE in Spring 2003, in Spring 2007, in Spring 2010, and most recently in Spring 2014.
+The reports below include national reports from NSSE, comparisons between the four administrations and comparisons between Berea and peer institutions, and the full 2014 administration report.
+In addition, Berea faculty participated in the Faculty Survey of Student Engagement (FSSE) in Spring 2014.
+The report that includes items asked of both students and faculty is included below.

-- NSSE Spring 2010 Report (includes 2010 report as well as comparisons of the three administrations)
+- NSSE, Spring 2014 Report (includes 2014 report as well as comparisons of the four administrations)

 Student Satisfaction Inventory (SSI)